microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraServiceAppRoleAssignment.md

 # New-EntraServiceAppRoleAssignment

-## SYNOPSIS
+## Synopsis

-Assigns a service principal to an application role.
+assigns a service principal to an application role.

-## SYNTAX
+## Syntax

 ```powershell
 New-EntraServiceAppRoleAssignment